 We find that people focused content is the most effective at engaging audiences and this is particularly true when it comes to recruitment and retention of talented people who are looking for something they can relate to.
 It has also been shown to increase trustworthiness, credibility and reputation of brands.

-1. Build brand equity and attract investmentpiggy bank
+- Build brand equity and attract investment

 Content marketing, done properly, should go much further than increasing sales and customer lifetime value.
 Over the long term, it should aim to build brand equity, making your business more attractive to collaborators, referrers, investors and buyers.
 High quality content is more than a ‘nice to have’, it’s a sellable asset.